web-platform-tests/wpt/fetch/http-cache/README.md

 * Some browser caches will behave differently when reloading / shift-reloading, despite the `cache mode` staying the same.

-* At the moment, Edge doesn't appear to using HTTP caching in conjunction with Fetch at all.

 ## Test Format